Tuition Scholarship Information

 What is included in my tuition scholarship?

-Tuition scholarships for full assistantships (20 hrs per week) cover the full standard tuition and fees, and tuition scholarships for half assistantships (10 hrs per week) cover half the standard tuition and fees, regardless of the course load (a student with a half assistantship taking 3 hrs worth of classes will receive a tuition scholarship for half the standard tuition and fees for 3 hrs).
+Tuition scholarships for full assistantships (20 hrs per week) cover the full standard tuition, and tuition scholarships for half assistantships (10 hrs per week) cover half the standard tuition, regardless of the course load (a student with a half assistantship taking 3 hrs worth of classes will receive a tuition scholarship for half the standard tuition for 3 hrs).

 Note: A half assistantship is equal to 10 hrs of work per week.
 An assistantship that requires 20 hrs per week but is only 1 semester (as opposed to a full-year assistantship) is still considered a full assistantship.